 How Much Does Land Clearing Cost in Snohomish County, Washington?

-Here’s a general idea of land clearing costs based on project type in Snohomish County:
+Here’s a general idea of what land clearing costs based on project size in Snohomish County:

 • Small Residential Lot (Less than 1/4 acre): $1,500 – $3,000